kousu/disabletabs/README.md

 Anyway, this all sounds very not DIY friendly, though I suppose I can't fault them since the web is a dangerous place.

+To use `npm run sign` you need to get an account at AMO, generate an API key, and paste the "key" (i.e. the API account name) into package.json and the "secret" (i.e. the password) into `./api_secret.txt`.

 TODO
 ----

 * [ ] The Double Download Bug
+  - Because .ready doesn't fire until after it's downloaded a page, we are downloading pages twice
+* [ ] It's possible to press ctrl-t really fast and spawn lots of tabs which never get caught by the extension

 License
 ---